How much snow could Denver see Tuesday?

-DENVER (KDVR) — April is starting off with a roller coaster forecast, from highs in the 30s to highs near 70 degrees.
+DENVER (KDVR) — April is starting off with a roller coaster forecast, from highs near 70 on Monday to highs in the 30s on Tuesday.

+The Pinpoint Weather team has issued a Pinpoint Weather Alert Day for Tuesday.

 The forecast will bring a variety of weather to our state this week, including warm spring days and even snow chances.